 Forty Fort in Luzerne County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 17.899′ N, 75° 51.744′ W. Marker is in Forty Fort, Pennsylvania, in Luzerne County.
-Marker is on Wyoming Avenue near Denison Street.
+41° 17.114′ N, 75° 52.39′ W. Marker is in Forty Fort, Pennsylvania, in Luzerne County.
+Marker is on Wyoming Avenue near River Street.
 Touch for map.
-Marker is at or near this postal address: 35 Denison Street, Kingston PA 18704, United States of America.
+Marker is in this post office area: Kingston PA 18704, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on July 10, 2017.
-This page originally submitted on May 12, 2009, by Michael Beatty of Hanover Township, Pennsylvania.
-This page has been viewed 1,477 times since then.
-Photos: 1, 2, 3. submitted on May 12, 2009, by Michael Beatty of Hanover Township, Pennsylvania.
-4, 5, 6. submitted on July 10, 2017, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 16, 2016.
+This page originally submitted on May 11, 2009, by Michael Beatty of Hanover Township, Pennsylvania.
+This page has been viewed 1,730 times since then and 6 times this year.
+Photos: 1, 2. submitted on May 11, 2009, by Michael Beatty of Hanover Township, Pennsylvania. • Craig Swain was the editor who published this page.